 Total= 30 hours

 As the students complete their pre-professional requirements, students apply to advance to the Professional phase of the curriculum that includes advanced courses and clinical education.
 Students are admitted into the Professional Phase at the beginning of their third semester at Defiance College.
-The program is structured in such a way that six semesters are required to complete the Professional Phase of the ATEP.
+The program is structured in such a way that six semesters are required to complete the Professional Phase of the ATP.

-Candidates for the ATEP must meet all eleven criteria listed above.
+Candidates for the ATP must meet all eleven criteria listed above.
 Students are then rank ordered and a minimum score of 35 points is required to be considered for entrance into the professional phase of the program.
 However, meeting the minimum application requirements does not guarantee a student entrance into the program.
 The number of appointments may vary each year depending on the space available in the program.
-The number of students accepted into the ATEP is limited by the availability of clinical facilities and faculty.
+The number of students accepted into the ATP is limited by the availability of clinical facilities and faculty.
 Limited admission will ensure that an appropriate student to clinical instructor ratio (approximately 8 to 1) is maintained.
 If needed, please contact the Program Director for further clarification.

-Program application materials are returned to the Athletic Training Education Program Director by March 1st.
+Program application materials are returned to the Athletic Training Program Director by March 1st.
 Candidates are notified of their admission status no later than April 1st.The Program Director notifies each student with a letter sent to the address listed on the application.
-Students who are not accepted into the ATEP may reapply the following year.
+Students who are not accepted into the ATP may reapply the following year.
 Due to the extensive clinical component associated with this program, students may reapply only once.
 Students who are not selected for the Professional phase of this program will work with the Program Director and/or their academic advisor to identify alternate academic programs to pursue.

-Students who have transferred to DC must complete the required professional phase of the Athletic Training Education Program.
+Students who have transferred to DC must complete the required professional phase of the Athletic Training Program.
 Prompt commencement of the directed observation period is necessary to complete the clinical courses and clinical experiences in a minimum of six semesters at Defiance College.
 All core courses (designated with the prefix AT) must be taken at Defiance College to ensure competency mastery.
 The Program Director evaluates other courses in the major on an individual basis to determine transfer of credits.
 Prior directed observation is evaluated and approved at the discretion of the Program Director.

 Retention Criteria is listed on the Assessment Checklist that is given to the student by their academic